obophenotype/caro/README.md

 ## CARO

-A site to develop a new version of the common anatomy reference ontology (http://www.obofoundry.org/cgi-bin/detail.cgi?id=caro).
-This new version will be developed in OWL.
-It aims to have much clearer textual definitions than the original and to be much more formalized.
-This formalization will allow auto-classification and consistency checking.
+Common Anatomy Reference Ontology

+For full details see: [http://obofoundry.org/ontology/caro](http://obofoundry.org/ontology/caro)

+This GitHub repo is to manage the source files and release for CARO

 ## Ontology

-The ontology is stored in src/ontology/
+The ontology is stored in [src/ontology/](src/ontology/)

 ## Bridge Files